nikovett/charging-planner/README.md

 The workflow runs daily at 12:30 UTC — 14:30 Helsinki time in winter (EET, UTC+2) and 15:30 in summer (EEST, UTC+3).
 A single cron covers both DST states because 12:30 UTC always lands after ENTSO-E's ~12:00 UTC publication time.

 Day-ahead prices are published at approximately 12:00 UTC each day.
-If the script runs before publication, or ENTSO-E is delayed, the script detects this and exits cleanly with a warning.
+If the script runs before publication, or ENTSO-E is delayed, the script detects this and exits cleanly — a push notification is sent to the configured ntfy topic so you know no plan was scheduled.
 Once prices are available the next scheduled run will succeed.

 To trigger a run manually: **Actions → Charging Planner → Run workflow**.